 get_release() function's docstring.

 The fedfind / Wikitcms versioning system was developed prior to the use of Pungi 4 for Fedora composes.
-The 'respin' concept from Pungi / productmd was then stuffed into the fedfind / Wikitcms versioning concept quite hastily to keep stuff working.
+The 'respin' concept from Pungi / productmd was then stuffed into the fedfind / Wikitcms versioning concept quite hastily to keep stuff working, and the productmd 'short' concept was also added to fedfind (usually under the name 'dist', which more closely describes its function in Fedora's context).

-get_release() can parse some compose IDs, compose URLs and compose labels and return appropriate Release instances.
+get_release() can parse most (we aim for 'all', but we're also realists!) compose IDs, compose URLs and compose labels and return appropriate Release instances.

-Pungi has two version-ish concepts: 'compose ID' and 'label'.
+Pungi has several version-ish concepts.
+The two most important to fedfind are the 'compose ID' and 'label'.
 All Pungi composes have a 'compose ID'.
 Not all have a label - only 'production' composes do (not 'nightly' or 'test' composes).

 A compose ID looks like